-This article, written for the August 2012 UX Matters, challenges the designers of forms to ask whether a signature is really necessary, explores the tricky area of authentication, and makes some suggestions for alternatives to signing on the dotted line.
+This article, originally written for UXMatters as Signatures and Signing Ceremonies in August 2012, challenges the designers of forms to ask whether a signature is really necessary, explores the tricky area of authentication, and makes some suggestions for alternatives to signing on the dotted line.

 Nobody checks the signature

 Does your signature look like one “drawn by an unusually talented chicken”?

 That’s how John Hargrave described his signature, and he started to worry about it—particularly when thinking about using his credit card:

 In my lifetime, I have made nearly 15,000 credit card transactions.
 I purchase almost everything on plastic.
 What bugs me about credit card transactions is the signing.
 Who checks the signature?
 Nobody checks the signature.